um-postolowicz/um-postolowicz/README.md

 <br/>
 I would love to learn Vue, Norwegian and Italian language in the future.
 <br/>
-Interested in aviation :airplane: and fantasy books :dragon:.
+Interested in aviation :airplane:, cross stitching and fantasy books :dragon:.